-She goes into depth from her own experience on how trauma affects how you experience relationships.
+She goes into depth from her experience on how trauma affects how you experience relationships.

 How you come to conflicts because of this trauma is a subject so deeply delve into.
 That you got numerous fleas from the parent care provider with a personality disorder is where she reflects on numerous times.

 In particular, her explanation of taking baby steps in self-healing corresponds to an ecological approach to the relationship with herself and the context in which the traumatized person lives.
-This are small step towards unconditionally positive acceptance from yourself.
-Reparenting especially is unconditonally positive acceptance of a part of your being.
+This is a small step towards unconditionally positive acceptance from yourself.
+Reparenting especially is unconditionally positive acceptance of a part of your being.

 The client can immediately be triggered and get stuck when the therapy session has ended because the reprogramming was not deep enough in the unconscious.
 You need a kind of hypnosis or self-hypnosis.

 When a platform is available 24/7 like the platform of Melanie and Dr. Nicole, you always have opportunities to find people in a stage like yourself working with the same tools.
 Mainly because it is internationally spread, to make contacts in every language.